Green sea turtle, Pacific green turtle (Chelonia mydas)

-Reef areas are one of the most important hatching regions – the Great Barrier Reef is home for two genetically different populations of green sea turtle.
+Reef areas are one of the most important hatching regions – the Great Barrier Reef is home to two genetically different populations of green sea turtles.
 In about 20 different places by the Reef, they lay eggs mostly on small islands such as Raine Island.
 The hatching spots are found on both sides of the Arabian Sea, on sandy beaches of Pakistan.

 The preferred habitat is highly dependent on the turtle’s life stage.
 The eggs are laid on beaches, while the adult turtles spend most of the time in shallow coastal waters abundant with seagrass.
 They love lagoons and bays, sometimes whole colonies migrate between the hatching and feeding areas.